philipmorg/Marketing-For-Self-Made-Experts/chapters/05-Why-Do-We-Use-Direct-Response-Marketing.md

 # Why Do We Use Direct Response Marketing?

-We haven't explored brand marketing yet, nor have I laid out the conflict between expertise and direct response marketing.

-Why do we use it, especially if it eventually won't serve us?
+If direct response marketing eventually conflicts with our perceived expertise, why do we use it at all?

+## Bootstrapping

 - The bootstrapping phase

+## Efficiency

-- The efficiency
+The efficiency

+## Ease of use
 - The ease of use

+## Side doors

 - The path "in" for an outsider

+## Default status

-- The noise
+The noise
 	- The marketing advice for small businesses leans DR because of the aforementioned reasons.
 	- Brand marketing advice leans decidedly bigco because it tends to be less thrifty and scrappy